 “For thus says the Lord GOD: ‘Surely I will deliver you into the hand of those you hate, into the hand of those from whom you alienated yourself.
 They will deal hatefully with you, take away all you have worked for, and leave you naked and bare.
 The nakedness of your harlotry shall be uncovered, both your lewdness and your harlotry.
 I will do these things to you because you have gone as a harlot after the Gentiles, because you have become defiled by their idols.
 You have walked in the way of your sister; therefore I will put her cup in your hand.’

 a.
-Surely I will deliver you into the hand of those you hate…they will deal hatefully with you: Though Jerusalem went after the nations and their gods as if they were her lovers, there was never real love between them – lovers that truly desired the best for each other.
+Surely I will deliver you into the hand of those you hate.… they will deal hatefully with you: Though Jerusalem went after the nations and their gods as if they were her lovers, there was never real love between them – they were never lovers that truly desired the best for each other.
 Jerusalem wanted what she could get from the nations and their idols, and they wanted the same from her.
-Jerusalem would suffer the terrible fate of being given over to the hated ones.
+Jerusalem would suffer the terrible fate of being given over to the ones she hated.

 i.
 “There is a profound psychological truth in verses 28 and 29 (cf. l7).
 Sex without love only too often ends in frustration and hatred (2 Samuel 13.15).”
 (Wright)

 b.
 The nakedness of your harlotry shall be uncovered: Instead of love and glory, Jerusalem and Judah would find shame.
 They had not been benefited or blessed by their idolatry; they had become defiled by their idols.

 i.
 “Using the image of punishing a prostitute, he described how the invaders would strip the nation, expose her lewdness, and mutilate her body.
 It isn’t a very beautiful picture.”
 (Wiersbe)